TiagoAdriaNunes/shiny_spotify/README.md

 - **related_artists.R**: Contains the UI and server logic for displaying related artists.
 - **genre_filter.R**: Contains the UI and server logic for searching artists by genre and displaying the top artists in that genre.

-## Usage
+## Features

 1. **Search for an Artist**:
     - Navigate to the "Artist Profile" tab.
     - Enter the name of the artist in the search box and click "Search".
-    - View the artist's profile, top tracks, and related artists.
+    - View the artist's profile, listen to top tracks, and see related artists in a network graph.

 2. **Search by Genre**:
     - Navigate to the "Search by Genre" tab.
     - Select a genre from the dropdown list and click "Search".
+    - View the table of artists of a select genre, popularity, number of followers and their genres.
-    - View the top artists in the selected genre and their follower counts.
+    - View the top 20 artists graph in the selected genre and their follower counts.

+3. **Cache**:
+    - Chace of the used requisitons with memoise to don't use new api calls for a content who is alread acessed.

 ## Dependencies